Freezing Produce Part 2 Vegetables

 Step Four: when the timer goes off, immediately plunge the vegetables into your ice water to halt the cooking process.

 Step Five: freeze on a baking sheet in a single layer until frozen solid.
-Then you can transfer them to a freezer bag.
+Then you can transfer them to a container or bag.
 I like to freeze in portion sizes.

 You can also roast vegetables like beets and freeze them as well.
 I like to roast them until they are just about done.
 (Still firm in the middle but softened on the outside).
 I roast them without skins in a little olive oil.
 Some people leave the skins on and when they get a little wrinkled they pull them out, cool them and peel them.
 Try both methods and decide what works best for you.

 Throughout spring, summer and early fall, you can freeze things as they come into season and stock up for the winter.

 Here is a link for U.S. Seasonal Produce Guide:

 Here is a link for Canada Seasonal Produce Guide: